technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

     +++cd MLOps-Driven-Chatbot-with-Azure-AI-AML-and-Azure-AI-Search-Integration/scripts/+++

     +++chmod +x setup.sh+++
+7. Run below setup script .
+This script will register the Machine Learning resource providers,create resource group, Azure Machine Learning workspace ,compute instance and compute cluster in AML workspace.

     +++./setup.sh+++

     ![](./media/image5.png)

-7. Wait for the script to run completely.
+8. Wait for the script to run completely.
 It takes 4-5 minutes to complete.

     ![](./media/image6.png)

     ![](./media/image7.png)

-8. Close the **Cloud shell** and click on **Resource group** tile.
+9. Close the **Cloud shell** and click on **Resource group** tile.

     ![](./media/image8.png)

-9. Click on resource group name.
+10. Click on resource group name.

     ![](./media/image9.png)

-10. Make sure all the resources are created.
+11. Make sure all the resources are created.

     ![](./media/image10.png)

-11. Click on **Azure Machine Learning workspace** name.
+12. Click on **Azure Machine Learning workspace** name.

     ![](./media/image11.png)

-12. Click on **Access control (IAM)** from left navigation menu, click on **Add -> Add role assignment.**
+13. Click on **Access control (IAM)** from left navigation menu, click on **Add -> Add role assignment.**

     ![](./media/image12.png)

-13. Select **Privileged administrator roles -> Contributor** role and then click **Next.**
+14. Select **Privileged administrator roles -> Contributor** role and then click **Next.**

     ![](./media/image13.png)

-14. Select **user,group or service principal** radio button, click on **Select members** link.
+15. Select **user,group or service principal** radio button, click on **Select members** link.
 Search for your Azure subscription tenant ,select it and then click on **Select**.

     ![](./media/image14.png)

-15. Click on **Review +assign**.
+16. Click on **Review +assign**.

     ![](./media/image15.png)

-16. Again,click on **Review + assign**.
+17. Again,click on **Review + assign**.

     ![](./media/image16.png)

-17. Click on **Overview** from left navigation and then click on **Launch studio** button.
+18. Click on **Overview** from left navigation and then click on **Launch studio** button.

     ![](./media/image17.png)

-18. AML studio opens in new tab.
+19. AML studio opens in new tab.
 Sign in with your Azure subscription account.

     ![](./media/image18.png)

-19. Click on Compute in the Manage section, from the left navigation menu.
+20. Click on Compute in the Manage section, from the left navigation menu.
 Note that the AML compute you created is listed and the State is **Running**.

     ![](./media/image19.png)

-20. Click on **Compute clusters** , cluster should have created successfully.
+21. Click on **Compute clusters** , cluster should have created successfully.

     ![](./media/image20.png)

 >#### **Summary:** By the end of this task, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models.
 These foundational steps ensure that we have a secure, scalable environment in place to support the bank's data science and marketing initiatives.

 ### **Task 2 : Assign roles to the subscription**